lee-zhg/Intro-Watson-Translator/README.md

 ## Lab 2 - Translation API Test Drive

 In this lab, you explore Translator APIs and perform text translation.
-Follow the instructions in the [Translation Test Drive](translation.md)
+Follow the instructions in the [Translation API Test Drive](translation.md)

 ## Lab 3 - Translate Document